giorgk/redist/Readme.md

 `prefix` is the prefix of the velocity file names </br>
 `leadingZeros` is the number of zero padding in the velocity file name </br>
 `suffix` is the file extension </br>
+`useGraph` if this is 1 will read the graph files</br>
+`iter` THis is the number of iterations for the buffer zone.
+A value of 2 is a good choice.
+It is used only if `useGraph = 1`</br>
 `Ndata` is the number of data in the velocity files without the `x,y,z` coordinates </br>
 `NprintData` is the number of data to print.
 This number equal or less than ` Ndata` </br>
 `Col1 Col2 ...` are the column indices of the Ndata in the order that should be printed </br>